sordina/sordina.github.io/_drafts/fantasy_and_dynamic_programming.markdown

 ## Fantasizing is often looked down on

 * As distinct from day-dreaming
-* Attributes of mania
+* Attributed to mania
 * Unrealistic
-* Not-Useful

-## But, You can remedy some of these issues
+... but, You can remedy some of these issues.

 <!--more-->

 * Start with the fantasy
-* Make it as realistic and engrosing as possible
-* Then in that Fantasy
+* Make it as realistic and engrosing as possible...
+Then in that Fantasy...
 * Rest on your laurels
-* And reflect
+* Reflect
-* Reflect back onto how you rose to such a position
+* Reflect back onto how you came to be in such a position
-* Look at the recent path to your achievement with pride
+* Look at the recent path to your achievements with pride
-* And be especially proud of how you came from humble beginnings
+* Be especially proud of how you rose from humble beginnings

 ## Dynamic-Programming comes in two parts